-- Ideal Position: Only when the Sun, the Earth, and the Moon are all in a straight line, and the Moon is between the Sun and the Earth. - Possible on a New Moon day -But does not occur on every New Moon day. - Diamond Ring Effect: A visual phenomena can be seen from Earth when standing in the umbra of the moon's shadow.
+- Ideal Position: Only when the Sun, the Earth, and the Moon are all in a straight line, and the Moon is between the Sun and the Earth. - Possible on a New Moon day -But does not occur on every New Moon day.

 Total Solar Eclipse: Moon is exactly in the plane of the ecliptic.
 Partial solar eclipse: Moon is close to the ecliptic plane.
 No Eclipse : Moon is much above or far below the ecliptic plane.
 Annular Eclipse: Moon covers the sun but the sun can be seen around the edges of the moon.